 A single set of assumptions will not be suitable indefinitely, which is why they should be carefully chosen and continually monitored.
 Continued use of outdated assumptions can lead to understating or overstating the cost of the plan.
 To ensure that actuarial assumptions remain well-founded, pension plans typically conduct an experience study every three to five years.
 RSA 100-A requires an experience study "at least once in each 5-year period."
-The most recent NHRS experience study was based on the four years ending June 30, 2019, and was presented to the Board of Trustees in 2020.
-The next experience study will be completed this summer.
+The most recent NHRS experience study was based on the four years ending June 30, 2023, and was presented to the Board of Trustees in 2024.

-While an experience study compares actual plan experience over a given period with the assumptions, it isn't just a look back; an experience study also takes long-term trends and projections into account.
-For instance, if payroll growth was larger or smaller than expected in a four-year period, it could be the result of short-term economic factors and it may not be prudent to assume that rate of payroll growth indefinitely.
+While an experience study compares actual plan experience over a given period with the assumptions, it isn't just a look back; an experience study also takes longterm trends and projections into account.
+For instance, if payroll growth was larger or smaller than expected in a four-year period, it could be the result of short-term economic factors and it may not be prudent to assume that rate of payroll growth . . .

+indefinitely.
 On the other hand, ongoing advances in health care mean it probably makes sense to continue to expect incremental increases in life expectancy.